 Tasneem SharkawiPhD student

-My research examines the production of political subjectivities in the activism of Syrian forced migrants in Europe.
-I am looking at how this particular group of forced migrants enacts and performs citizenship through their (digital) literacy practices.
-The study is an ethnography of the experiences of young Syrian forced migrants as they engage in self-organized activism against the Syrian state after they have been resettled in Europe.
-The research problem focuses on various aspects of their experiences of organizing and mobilizing, the transnational networks of activism they form, and the ways their activism engages with political bodies.
+My research examines political subjectivities in the activism of Syrian forced migrants in Europe.
+I am looking at how this particular group of forced migrants enacts and performs citizenship.
+The study is an ethnography of the experiences of young Syrian forced migrants as they engage in self-organized extra-territorial activism against the Syrian state after they have been resettled in Europe.
+The research problem focuses on various aspects of their experiences of organizing and mobilizing, the transnational networks of activism they form, and the ways their activism engages with political bodies, social actors and the public sphere of their host communities.

 EAP/Study Start Academic Coordinator – Summer Programmes, Lancaster University